ErjanGavalji/g4e-tutorial/ErjanNotes.md

 What is `Composite`, put a link?
 What is ACE Governance, put a link?
 Can we rename `party` to something else, e.g. `client` to make it easier for understanding?

+After realizing this is an additional comment, can we change the style of these?